Lazzadi/folder-sync/README.md

     • Folder paths, synchronization interval and log file path should be provided using the command line arguments.

 Latest version of script copies, modifies and deletes all files from Source folder, including those in subfolders.
 However, I still need to create the subfolders in the replica folder, which are not currently created.
 Maybe use recursion on any folder I find??
+Or just call it a feature and move on.

 Other TODO's can be found in the main file